savaslabs/savaslabs.github.io/_case-studies/duke-today-case-study.md

  - 100421 nodes (13 content types)
  - 115 taxonomy terms
 - Mention that it was important to migrate basically 100% of content, all the way back to year 2000

+Possibly also discuss how a more strategic migration strategy makes sense in other cases in which you only port over, for example, the top 10% but they needed/wanted it all so it was worth substantial investment

 ### Feeds?